-In an effort to promote Weber State University institutional messages and events, University Communications uses a series of rotating images on weber.edu, called rotators.
+In an effort to promote Weber State University institutional messages and events, Marketing & Communications uses a series of rotating images on weber.edu, called rotators.

-Campus groups and organizations are welcome to contact University Communications when they are trying to get the word out about their messages and events.
+Campus groups and organizations are welcome to contact Marketing & Communications when they are trying to get the word out about their messages and events.
 We’ll make every effort to assist the campus community in providing rotators, as long as the following policies are followed:

 - Sufficient time is given to create and place the rotator.